zackdui/CT-generative-pred/docs/repo_layout.md

 This is the full layout of this git repo.
+Also contains files that should be created when running the code in the repo.

 ---